Congratulations to this week's Bulletin movie ticket winner

-Joseph Dyer came to the Bulletin offices today to collect his free movie tickets from our ongoing competition.
+Carol Smith came to the Bulletin offices today to collect his free movie tickets from our on going competition.

 Don’t forget we are having a weekly competition to give out free movie tickets.
 See below how you can be our next lucky winner.